How to Start Doing Calligraphy in 6 Steps (with video tutorial)

 These pens come in a pack of two, with a soft tip pen and a hard tip pen.

-I recommend that you start with the hard tip because it’s firmer and easier to control.
+I would start with the hard tip because it’s firmer and easier to control.

-If you want colorful pens, these also come in a colored set that includes one black hard tip pen.
+If you want colorful pens, these also come in a colored set.

 Don’t have brush pens yet?
 You can even start doing calligraphy with a pencil!